4 from 49 votes

 • Wilted spinach

-Close up photo of a bowl with Chicken thigh curry with rice and topped with coriander and lime wedges on a pale green background.
+A bowl with chicken thigh curry with rice and topped with coriander and lime wedges on a pale green background next to the panwith chicken curry.

 Can I substitute the chicken thighs with chicken breasts?